CirrusClouds/Aphid-Sim/README.md

 Simulate bugs and aphids duking it out and then watch

-See the antsvaphids image for plot example
+See the attached image for plot example